Menu Top

 (i) $p(x) = x^3 – 3x^2 + 5x – 3$, $g(x) = x^2 – 2$

-$$ \begin{array}{r} x - 3\phantom{)} \\ x^2+0x-2{\overline{\smash{\big)}\,x^3-3x^2+5x-3\phantom{)}}} \\ \underline{-~\phantom{()}(x^3+0x^2-2x)\phantom{-b)}} \\ -3x^2+7x-3\phantom{)} \\ \underline{-~\phantom{()}(-3x^2+0x+6)} \\ 7x-9\phantom{)} \end{array} $$
+$\begin{array}{r} x - 3\phantom{)} \\ x^2+0x-2{\overline{\smash{\big)}\,x^3-3x^2+5x-3\phantom{)}}} \\ \underline{-~\phantom{()}(x^3+0x^2-2x)\phantom{-b)}} \\ -3x^2+7x-3\phantom{)} \\ \underline{-~\phantom{()}(-3x^2+0x+6)} \\ 7x-9\phantom{)} \end{array} $

 (ii) $p(x) = x^4 – 3x^2 + 4x + 5$, $g(x) = x^2 + 1 – x$

-Divisor: $g(x) = x^2 - x + 1$
+First, write the divisor in standard form: $g(x) = x^2 - x + 1$.

-$$ \begin{array}{r} x^2+x-3\phantom{)} \\ x^2-x+1{\overline{\smash{\big)}\,x^4+0x^3-3x^2+4x+5\phantom{)}}} \\ \underline{-~\phantom{()}(x^4-x^3+x^2)\phantom{-b)}} \\ x^3-4x^2+4x+5\phantom{)} \\ \underline{-~\phantom{()}(x^3-x^2+x)\phantom{-b)}} \\ -3x^2+3x+5\phantom{)} \\ \underline{-~\phantom{()}(-3x^2+3x-3)} \\ 8\phantom{)} \end{array} $$
+$\begin{array}{r} x^2+x-3\phantom{)} \\ x^2-x+1{\overline{\smash{\big)}\,x^4+0x^3-3x^2+4x+5\phantom{)}}} \\ \underline{-~\phantom{()}(x^4-x^3+\phantom{0}x^2)\phantom{-b)}} \\ x^3-4x^2+4x+5\phantom{)} \\ \underline{-~\phantom{()}(x^3-\phantom{0}x^2+\phantom{0}x)\phantom{-b)}} \\ -3x^2+3x+5\phantom{)} \\ \underline{-~\phantom{()}(-3x^2+3x-3)} \\ 8\phantom{)} \end{array} $

 (iii) $p(x) = x^4 – 5x + 6$, $g(x) = 2 – x^2$

-$$ \begin{array}{r} -x^2 - 2\phantom{)} \\ -x^2+0x+2{\overline{\smash{\big)}\,x^4+0x^3+0x^2-5x+6\phantom{)}}} \\ \underline{-~\phantom{()}(x^4+0x^3-2x^2)\phantom{-b)}} \\ 0+0+2x^2-5x+6\phantom{)} \\ \underline{-~\phantom{()}(2x^2+0x-4)} \\ -5x+10\phantom{)} \end{array} $$
+$\begin{array}{r} -x^2 - 2\phantom{)} \\ -x^2+0x+2{\overline{\smash{\big)}\,x^4+0x^3+0x^2-5x+6\phantom{)}}} \\ \underline{-~\phantom{()}(x^4+0x^3-2x^2)\phantom{-b)}} \\ 2x^2-5x+6\phantom{)} \\ \underline{-~\phantom{()}(2x^2+0x-4)} \\ -5x+10\phantom{)} \end{array} $

 Question 2.
 Check whether the first polynomial is a factor of the second polynomial by dividing the second polynomial by the first polynomial: